Fullscript/multiview-extension/README.md

 ## Known Issues

-Selecting a category is done using a QuickPick until we can create a dynamic menu
+- Selecting a category is done using a QuickPick until we can create a dynamic menu
+- Only one gitignore file can be used.
+Nested gitignore files are ignored.

 ## Release Notes

+### 0.3.0

+- A gitignore file can be specified to ignore files and folders from the output

 ### 0.2.0